yc-li20/Semi-supervised-training/README.md

-Code of ICASSP 2025 submission
+Code for ICASSP 2025 submission

 **Semi-Supervised Cognitive State Classification from Speech with Multi-View Pseudo-Labeling**